forestryio/forestry.io/hugo/content/docs/settings/content-sections.md

 ### New Document File Extension

 The `new_doc_ext` parameter lets you specify the extension to be used for new files created in this content section.
 You can specify a file extension with or without the extension delimiter (the `.`).
 The default file extension is whatever you have set as the **New Page Extension** in your site settings.

+### Read Only

+The `read_only` setting only applies to `document` sections.
+This will prevent the document from being editable in Forestry, only showing the contents of the document on the page.
+When used with a markdown document, the markdown will be converted to HTML and rendered appropriately.
+Read-only document sections are a great way to include documentation for your editors that can be accessed directly from the Forestry sidebar.

 ## Examples